SambaCommunications/Samba-Android-SDK/README.md

 ## Let's get to the code

-In order to connect to our system you will need a publisherId and a secretKey.
+In order to connect to our system you will need a **publisherId** and a **secretKey**.
 Please contact your SambaNetworks Account Manager or contact us at sales@sambanetworks.com in order to get these.

 To properly initialize the Samba SDK you need to create an instance of the **SambaSetup** object and provide the publisherId, the secretKey and a userId.
 After this you need to call the ```init()``` method and pass the SambaSetup instance and the activity context.